deni2s/IBCustomFonts/README.md

 No need to use *IBOutlets*, subclassing of *UILabels* and *UIButtons* or change fonts in code.

-Tested on iOS6, iOS7 and iOS8.
+Tested on iOS6 - iOS9.

 Usage
 =====